 |---|---|---|---|---|

-General properties | Alias |
+General properties | ||||

-| Unique system-wide identifier that is displayed directly to the user upon login, provided that no localization (see Localization) is defined. |
+| String | System-wide unique identifier shown to the user at login, unless a localization (see Localization) is defined. | |

-(Status) NOTE In the input form, the corresponding Check box displays its value ('active', 'not active') instead of a label. |
+(Status) NOTE In the data input form, the associated Check box displays its value ("active", "not active") instead of a label. |

 Client ID |

-| Public identifier for the application issued by the identity provider (e.g., Google, Amazon). | |
+| String | Public identifier for your application, issued by the identity provider (e.g., Google, Amazon). | |

-Client Secret |
+Client secret |

-| Private key used to authenticate your application with the identity provider.
+| String | Private key for authenticating your application with the identity provider.
 IMPORTANT Keep this confidential! | |

 Authorization URL |

-| URL where users are redirected to log in using the identity provider. | |
+| String | URL where the Lobster Data Platform redirects you to log in with the identity provider. | |

 Callback URL |

-| URL where the identity provider should redirect users after a successful login NOTE The text value is automatically assigned for the current system based on the Alias.
+| String | URL where the identity provider redirects users after a successful login.
+NOTE The text value is automatically assigned based on the alias for the current system.
 The associated Text field is therefore read-only.
-The Button provided to the right of it transfers the calculated value to the client's clipboard so that it can be reused from there. | |
+The Button provided to the right copies the calculated value to the client clipboard. | |

 Comment |

-| Free text for comments on the configuration. | |
+| String | Free text for comments on the configuration. | |

-└► only Azure SSO | Tenant |
+└► Azure SSO only |

-| Specific tenant or organization ID within the identity provider (used in multi-tenant setups like Azure AD). |
+| String | Specific tenant or organization ID within the identity provider (used in multi-tenant setups such as Azure AD). | |

-└► only Auth0 SSO | Domain |
+└► Auth0 SSO and Frontegg SSO only | Domain |

-| Expected domain of the user's email or organization (used to route or restrict login access). |
+| String | Expected domain of the user's e-mail or organization (used to route or restrict login access). |

-Advanced settings | Token URL |
+Token URL |

-| Endpoint used to exchange the authorization code for an access token. |
+| String | Endpoint for exchanging the authorization code for an access token. | |

-User Info URL |
+User info URL |

-| Endpoint to retrieve user profile information (such as e-mail and name) after login. | |
+| String | Endpoint for retrieving user profile information (such as e-mail and name) after login. | |

 Scope |

-| Keywords for the permissions the application is requesting (e.g. | |
+| String | Keywords for requested permissions (e.g., | |

-State Field |
+State field |

-| Parameter used to maintain state between the request and callback; helps prevent CSRF attacks. | |
+| String | Parameter for maintaining state between request and callback.
+Helps prevent CSRF attacks. | |

-Field Mappings |
+Field mappings |

-| Mappings for identity provider fields (like e-mail or name) to the application's user attributes. | |
+| String | String defining a mapping of identity provider fields (such as e-mail or name) to your application's user attributes. | |

-Additional Authorization Parameters |
+Additional authorization parameters |

-| Optional query parameters to include in the authorization request (e.g. | |
+| String | Optional query parameters to include in the authorization request (e.g., | |

 Icon |

-| Reference for the icon to be displayed together with the Alias (or the assigned localization) in the login dialog (see also Working with image resources (Icons)) NOTE If no Icon is explicitly assigned, a 'key' appears by default: | |
+| String | Reference for the icon displayed alongside the alias (or its localization) in the login dialog (see also Working with image resources (Icons)).
+NOTE If no icon is assigned, a default "key" icon appears. | |

-Localization (Alias) | One Text field for each supported Locale | n/a |
+Localization (alias) | One Text field per supported Locale | n/a | String | Localization value for the alias in the respective Locale (Bundle |

 Specific menu functions

-Once the 'SSO (Single Sign-On)' tab is selected in the 'Authentication' view, the contextually applicable ribbon buttons appear.
+Once the "SSO (Single Sign-On)" tab is selected within the "Authentication" view, the applicable ribbon buttons appear.
+In addition to the generic functions, two specific ribbon buttons are available:

-Ribbon button | Context | Functional description |
+Ribbon button | Context | Description |

 |---|---|---|

-| Overview and data input form | Runs a test for the selected/displayed 'SSO System Preferences' instance and displays a success or error notification depending on the outcome.
-For the test, a separate browser window is temporarily opened, in which an error message with details may appear.
+| Overview and data input form.
+Runs a test for the selected "SSO System Preferences" instance and displays a success or error notification.
+A separate browser window opens temporarily for the test.
+The "Status" property ( |

-| Overview | Inverts the Boolean value for the 'Status' (
+| Overview.
+Inverts the Boolean value of the "Status" property ( |